Babelfish66/Cherno-Bridge-Trader/README.md

 # Cherno-Bridge-Trader
 A trader city in outskirt of Chernogorsk. <Br />
-First just the files, I will add in install instruction soon. <Br />
+First just the files, I will add in a bettter install instruction soon. <Br />
 All files and trader location in files, just add in mission.sqf and server_trader.sqf. <Br />
 Change TID on traders, we probably dont have same. <Br />